openstack-archive/python-tatuclient/doc/source/user/shell-examples.rst

 ====================================
-Designate Command Line Tool Examples
+Tatu Command Line Tool Examples
 ====================================

 .. warning:: This page refers to command that use the V1 API, which is currently disabled, and will be removed in a future release

 Using the client against your dev environment
 ---------------------------------------------
-Typically the designate client talks to Keystone (or a Keystone like service) via the OS_AUTH_URL setting & retrives the designate endpoint from the returned service catalog.
+Typically the tatu client talks to Keystone (or a Keystone like service) via the OS_AUTH_URL setting & retrives the tatu endpoint from the returned service catalog.
 Using ``--os-endpoint`` or ``OS_ENDPOINT`` you can specify the end point directly, this is useful if you want to point the client at a test environment that's running without a full Keystone service.

 .. code-block:: shell-session

-    $ designate --os-endpoint http://127.0.0.1:9001/v1 server-create --name ns.example.com.
+    $ tatu --os-endpoint http://127.0.0.1:9001/v1 server-create --name ns.example.com.
     +------------+--------------------------------------+
     | Field      | Value                                |
     +------------+--------------------------------------+